xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 # Domoticz control with esp8266 for Robotdyn AC Light dimmer Module
 Note: this is a modified version of https://github.com/xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module

-Basically it corrects the very buggy RBDDimmer library from Robodyn
+Basically it corrects the very buggy RBDDimmer library from Robodyn (more detail, in french, here: https://blocnote360.wordpress.com/2022/03/20/routeur-solaire/)

 ******